vsheg/moll/README.md

 ## Installation

-`moll` depends on RDKit and JAX, you need to install them manually.
+`moll` depends on JAX, you can install it with CUDA support or without it.

-1. Install RDKit.
-The easiest way is to use `pip`:
+- To install `moll` without CUDA support, run:

     ```bash
-    pip install rdkit
+    pip install -U moll[cpu]
     ```

-2. Install JAX.
-We recommend CUDA version, check [this repo](https://github.com/google/jax) and [documentation](https://jax.readthedocs.io/en/latest/installation.html) to see how to install it.
-If you don't have a GPU, you can install CPU version:
+- If you have a GPU, it is recommended to install CUDA version of JAX at first.
+Check [this repo](https://github.com/google/jax) and [docs](https://jax.readthedocs.io/en/latest/installation.html) to see how to install JAX.
+Then run:

     ```bash
-    pip install -U "jax[cpu]"
-    ```

-3. Install moll:

-    ```bash
-    pip install moll
+    pip install -U moll
     ```

 ## How to use